Unravelling Metastable Markovian Open Quantum Systems: Two qubit model

 We recall the distinction of~\cite{Macieszczak2016} between classical metastability and a metastable DFS.
 In classical metastability for $m=4$, the QME solution \eqref{MS_approx} for $t\gg\tauf$ would become \beq \rho(t) \approx \sum_{X\in\{A,B,C,D\}} p_X(t) \rho_X \eeq where the four states are $A,B,C,D$, the $p_X(t)$ are time-dependent probabilities of each state (summing to unity), and $\rho_X$ is a density matrix describing phase $X$~\cite{Macieszczak2016,classical_metastability_in_quantum}.
 All these density matrices are supported on different parts of the system's Hilbert space.
 The four terms in the sum mirror the $m$ terms in \eqref{MS_approx}.
 In contrast, for the model considered here, we have (at the same level of accuracy):

 where now $p_{1,2}(t)$ are real-valued probabilities (summing to unity) but $z(t)$ is complex (with $|z|^2 \leq p_1p_2$).
-This means that the metastable manifold approximately corresponds to a qubit of $\ket{\xup\xdown}$ and $\ket{\xup\xdown}$.
+This means that the metastable manifold approximately corresponds to a qubit with basis states $\ket{\xup\xdown}$ and $\ket{\xdown\xup}$.
 The $z$-terms in \eqref{equ:mani-dfs} represent coherences between different parts of the metastable manifold, which are forbidden in \eqref{equ:mani-classical-m4}.